yjxuestc0919/yjxuestc0919/README.md

 🌱 I’m currently learning about `Cyber security`, `Large language model` and `AI4sci`.

-🔭 I’m currently working with `UW-Madison` and `Westlake University`.
+🔭 I’m currently working with `Westlake University` and `University of Macau`.

 📫 How to reach me:
    - Email: peterqwqtop@gmail.com